PATIENT STORY

 Leeroy’s elbow trauma injury

-Lovely Leeroy was in luck when he was admitted to Fitzpatrick Referrals back in July, as he became our first patient to receive pro bono specialist care as part of our loyalty scheme for referring practices.
+Lovely Leeroy was in luck when he was admitted to us back in July, becoming our first patient to receive pro bono specialist care as part of our loyalty scheme for referring practices.

 Four-month-old domestic medium-hair kitten Leeroy was referred by Milford Veterinary Hospital to our orthopaedic service after he went missing and was found trapped in a neighbour’s shed later that night, unable to bear weight on his right forelimb.
 It was initially suspected he may have a fracture.